 The setup is straightforward.
 You need three things:

 - An Apple Silicon Mac (M1 or later) running macOS 12 (Monterey) or later.
 Intel Macs are not supported.
-A Windows version is coming soon.
+A Windows version is not available yet.

 - An iPhone backup on that Mac.
 This can be an existing backup you have already made, or a new one you create right now.
 Encrypted or unencrypted backups both work.